gilesmartin/teslarouter/README.md

 # teslarouter
 Wi-Fi Router for Tesla vehicles based on Raspberry Pi Zero 2W.
-Especially useful for vehicles imported outside of home location
+Especially useful for vehicles imported outside of home country.

 This project will utilize a Raspberry Pi Zero 2W, Waveshare USB/ethernet hub, LTE Modem, and USB Bluetooth adapter to create a wifi router that will provide an internet connection for a Tesla vehicle.
 The device can be powered from a 12-9V to 5v voltage converter connected to the constant 12-9v found in the rearview mirror pod to make sure the connection is always available.
 In addition, the device can run MQTT2TeslaBLE to enable remote waking of the vehicle.